There are so many things to do in Colombia that it can be challenging to organize your trip.

 Arabica Coffee plants are harvested on steep mountains and collected by hand before processing.

-Colombia’s coffee-growing region, known as El Eje Cafetero, is located in the departments of Quindio, Caldas, and Risaralda would be the most accessible place to see a plantation.
+Colombia’s coffee-growing region, known as El Eje Cafetero, is located in the departments of Quindio, Caldas, and Risaralda and would be the most accessible place to see a plantation.

 But don’t worry if this area is not included in your Colombia itinerary.
 There are also other places where they grow coffee, such as Medellin and some places around Bogotá.